This has to be the least-fun-talk we could possibly talk about when it comes to financing and marketing your films.

 Want to impact the world and share the message of hope?
 Adjust your attitude!

 Bonus: buckle up, and if you're around long enough (the vast majority of you will interact for about 24 seconds before leaving), I've got a solid video contract template for you to use at the end of this post.

 Make sure you read through it before using it though.
 The odds are stacked against you that you too live in Clark County, Nevada.

 Secondly, I'm not a motion picture-savvy lawyer.
 Everything I share here is what's worked for me and cannot be taken as sound legal advice.
 Take responsibility for your work.
 Use discretion and add or detract as necessary.
 This is ideal for the solopreneurs working with the businesses, nonprofits, and churches in their backyard, not E! or ABC.

 FIRST, A RABBIT TRAIL

-Lately, I have been really drilling down and figuring out what niche audience - what crowd - Church Films is serving.
+Lately, I have been really drilling down and figuring out what niche audience - what crowd - I am serving.

 And that's you, the microbudgeter.